JadeWang96/The-Design-of-Everyday-Things-Note/README.md

 The challenge is to use the principles of human-centered design to produce positive results, products that enhance lives and add to our pleasure and enjoyment.
 ```

-## Chapter 2: The Psychology of Everyday Actions
+## :sunny: Chapter 2: The Psychology of Everyday Actions
 ### How People Do Things: The Gulfs of Execution and Evaluation
 ```text
 - The Gulf of Execution: where they try to figure out how it operates